Student Powered Improvement Logo

 Partner with the whole community

 Change, driven by the entire school community, is the ultimate goal of any improvement effort.
 Involving the community broadens perspectives and deepens the capacity for real change.
-Who are the communities that have been excluded, ignored, silenced, or marginalized by school systems?
-How might their voices and perspectives not only be heard, but be amplified as partners in change?
-How might the vast and diverse array of community resources (familial capital, social capital, linguistic capital, etc.) become strengths for community-powered improvement?
+Who are the communities who have been excluded, ignored, silenced, or marginalized by school systems?
+How might their voices and perspectives not only be heard, but amplified as partners in change?
+How might the vast and diverse array of resources in communities (familial capital, social capital, linguistic capital, etc.) become strengths for community-powered improvement?

 Case Study